A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Evaluation

 \textbf{Metrics}: In order to objectively evaluate the effectiveness of the agents, designing proper metrics is significant, which may influence the evaluation accuracy and comprehensiveness.
 Ideal evaluation metrics should precisely reflect the quality of the agents, and align with the human feelings when using them in real-world scenarios.
-In existing work, we can see the following representative evaluation metrics.
+In existing work, we can conclude the following representative evaluation metrics.
 (1) \textit{Task success metrics:} These metrics measure how well an agent can complete tasks and achieve goals.
-Common metrics include success rate~\cite{zhang2023building,yao2022react,shinn2023reflexion,liu2023llmp+}, reward/score~\cite{zhang2023building,yao2022react,mehta2023improving}, coverage~\cite{zhu2023ghost}, and accuracy~\cite{qian2023communicative,aher2023using,hu2023chatdb}.
-Higher values indicate greater task completion ability.
-(2) \textit{Human similarity metrics:} These metrics quantify the degree to which agent behavior closely resembles that of humans.
-Typical examples include trajectory/location accuracy~\cite{chen2023two,wang2023voyager}, dialogue similarities~\cite{park2022social,aher2023using}, and mimicry of human responses~\cite{aher2023using,argyle2023out}.
-Higher similarity suggests more human-like reasoning.
-(3) \textit{Efficiency metrics:} In contrast to the aforementioned metrics used to evaluate agent effectiveness, these metrics assess agent efficiency from various perspectives.
-Typical metrics include planning length~\cite{liu2023llmp+}, development cost~\cite{qian2023communicative}, inference speed~\cite{zhu2023ghost,wang2023voyager}, and number of clarification dialogues~\cite{mehta2023improving}.
+Common metrics include success rate~\cite{zhang2023building,yao2022react,shinn2023reflexion,liu2023llmp+}, reward/score~\cite{zhang2023building,yao2022react,mehta2023improving}, coverage~\cite{zhu2023ghost}, and accuracy/error rate~\cite{park2022social,qian2023communicative,aher2023using,hu2023chatdb}.
+Depending on the scenario, accuracy may reflect aspects such as program executability~\cite{qian2023communicative} or task validity~\cite{aher2023using}.
+Higher values across these task success metrics indicate greater task completion ability.
+(2) \textit{Human similarity metrics:} These metrics quantify the degree to which the agent behaviors closely resembles those of humans by emphasizing various aspects related to human traits, such as coherent~\cite{ziems2023can}, fluent~\cite{ziems2023can}, dialogue similarities with human~\cite{park2022social} and human acceptance rate~\cite{aher2023using}.
+Higher similarity suggests better human simulation performance.
+(3) \textit{Efficiency metrics:} In contrast to the aforementioned metrics used to evaluate the agent effectiveness, these metrics aim to assess the efficiency of agent.
+Commonly considered metrics encompass the cost associated with development~\cite{qian2023communicative} and training efficiency~\cite{zhu2023ghost,wang2023voyager}.